Parkes and Mariner 4

 For reference, see my previous report on the Parkes Mariner 2 tracks of December 1962.

 In 1962, NASA had a plan to launch a spacecraft to Mars in November 1963 and deliver a 125-pound capsule to the surface of Mars in July 1964.
 However, NASA postponed this mission in favour of a fly-by experiment which subsequently became the Mariner 4 mission.
-When the mission was first proposed, it was envisaged that the Goldstone 210-ft antenna would be ready in time to track the spacecraft at Mars.
-It was given the moniker, "The Mars Dish".
-However, by the time of the Mariner 4 fly-by of Mars on 15 July 1965, the Goldstone dish was still about a year away from completion.
+A network of tracking antennae around the globe, known as the Deep Space Instrumentation Facilities (DSIF) was to provide continuous communication with the spacecraft.
+When the mission was first proposed, it was envisaged that the planned Goldstone 210-ft antenna (DSIF 14) would be built and ready in time to track the spacecraft at Mars.
+It was consequently given the moniker, "The Mars Dish".
+However, delays in construction meant that by the time of the Mariner 4 fly-by of Mars on 15 July 1965, the Goldstone dish was still about a year from completion.
 Consequently, Parkes was approached to provide a 210-ft capability as a backup to JPL's fledgling Deep Space Network (DSN).
-This was also, the first space mission for the newly commissioned tracking station at Tidbinbilla.
+This was also, the first space mission for the newly commissioned tracking station at Tidbinbilla, with its 85-ft antenna (DSIF 42).
+The station is today known as the Canberra Deep Space Communication Complex (CDSCC).

 Delays in construction meant that the 210-ft Goldstone dish wasn't completed until May 1966.

-The objectives of this experiment for Parkes were to demonstrate the performance of the 210-ft dish for the reception of data from distant spacecraft, to record the picture transmissions during the critical post-encounter period and, if possible, to observe the occultation of the spacecraft by Mars on 15 July.
+The objectives of the experimenst for Parkes were to demonstrate the performance of the 210-ft dish for the reception of data from distant spacecraft, to record the picture transmissions during the critical post-encounter period and, if possible, to observe the occultation of the spacecraft by Mars on 15 July.

 The JPL 960 MHz phase-lock receiver at Parkes was modified to operate at the higher frequency of 2.3 GHz.
 (Image: CSIRO)